Binyam02/Food_Del/README.md

 - A modern and responsive Food Delivery web application built with React,TypeScript and API Integration.
 - The application allows users to browse food categories, view menu items, search for meals, and enjoy a clean, user-friendly interface.

  📖 Overview

-This project demonstrates modern frontend development practices by integrating external APIs, creating reusable React components, and building a responsive user experience suitable for desktop, tablet, and mobile devices.
+- This project demonstrates modern frontend development practices by integrating external APIs,creating reusable React      components and building a responsive user experience suitable for desktop,tablet and mobile devices.

+- ScreanShoot

   ✨ Features